-Yiling Zhang is a second-year Ph.D. student in Consumer Behavior and Family Economics Program.
+Yiling Zhang is a third-year Ph.D. student in Consumer Behavior and Family Economics Program.
 She is interested in policy analysis and consumer economics.
 She prefers to do applied research, such as applying behavior economics theories in the design of consumer protection policies or family policies.

 Education and Relevant Experience